maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 A few packages remain to be ported from ascii (oldstable) to beowulf, but those were not in use yet on ascii either.

-The suggested way to upgrade is to download the latest image for your device, and install the new image.
+The recommended way to upgrade is to download the latest image for your device, and install the new image.
 Otherwise, if you're feeling adventurous, you can try to use change `/etc/apt/sources.list`, change `ascii` to `beowulf`, and run `apt update && apt dist-upgrade`.